Charity shop: Fashion

 People who desire authentic vintage clothing typically shop at charity shops because some specialize in selling donated clothing that is old and/or out of normal fashion (often from a recently deceased person who had not updated their clothing for a long time).
 These items may be perceived as one-of-a-kind or especially unique.
 Many social media channels make thrifting videos showcasing fashionable and unusual finds.

 Extrinsic motivations to thrift

 Monetary

 Charity shops tend to be relatively inexpensive, which has led to an increase in their popularity.
 During the United Kingdom cost of living crisis, a survey found that 53% of British young adults began thrifting as a budget-friendly alternative to purchasing new clothing items.
 Charity shops are also struggling in this economic crisis.

-Health & safety
+Health and safety

 Consumers are less likely to purchase items if they feel they are unsanitary or dirty.
 However, second-hand goods are considered to be quite safe.
 The South Australian Public Health Directorate says that the health risk of buying used clothing is low.
 It explains that washing purchased items in hot water is just one of several ways to eliminate the risk of contracting infectious diseases.